 If you’re trying to determine which breast pump is the best option, the Spectra vs Medela, I’m going to walk you through some of the specs of both to help you find the right pump for you!

-It’s a well designed breast pump that so many moms rave about because it truly gets the job done.
+It’s a well-designed double electric breast pump that so many moms rave about because it truly gets the job done.

 I also have NEVER had any mechanical or issues with my pump requiring technical support in the 3 years I’ve owned it, so talk about major reliability!